splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 Make sure that your application targets :ref:`the supported versions of .NET <dotnet-requirements>`.

-If the .NET version you're using is not supported, your logs entries might be similar to the following:
+If the .NET version you're using is not supported, your log entries might be similar to the following:

 .. code-block:: bash